calebewhite/NoLimitHoldem/README.md

 ## Current Problems and Potential Improvements

-### I originally attempted to generate a dataframe containing every possible combination of hands and boards, which I would then use in a function inputing your hand plus your opponents' hands and returning everyone's odds of winning pre-flop.
+### I originally intended to generate a dataframe containing every possible combination of hands and boards, which I would then use in a function inputing your hand plus your opponents' hands and returning everyone's odds of winning pre-flop.
 However, the resulting dataframe was too large for R - the possibilities are in the billions.
 So, I'll be looking into integrating SQL to work with this much data.

 ### I also think my current function returning the odds of making your draw may be technically incorrect but practically close enough.
 To simplify the function I used some logical and statistical sleight of hand and I have yet to check whether it is really equivalent to the true odds.